rHermes/adventofcode/README.md

 made a real difference here, but I know this can be done much faster, if I just figure out where my bug is in the indexing.

+#### 17

+Very nice task, but it's not that hard once you realize what the trick is.
+One thing I got stumped on, was the fact that the example input creates no "floors" like the other inputs does.
+I initially discarded the idea of using memoization, because it didn't work on the example.

+Once I got that down, it's a matter of reducing the question down to a graph and then finding the loop step. once your done with that, just just have to do the last few cycles yourself.

+This took some time figuring out, and it also showed the advantage of using typing in python.
+It made some of these long types much more managable.

 #### 16 LEADERBOARD MOFOS

 Well, this was a really nice surprise, given that I would have placed very